Deprecated: Function create_function() is deprecated in

 During this worrying time of COVID-19 with isolation and distance learning, some children are feeling scared and may even experience some anxiety.
 Being in Melbourne, with a very strict lockdown, kids have been learning from home for many months.
 This has caused a lot of worry and confusion for one fifth grader I know.
 He is overwhelmed by uncertainty, a new routine, not being able to see his friends, and adapting to online learning.
-I know this boy is not alone as I hear about kids struggling almost every day.
+I know this boy is not alone as I hear about kids struggling almost every day that would benefit from mindfulness meditation.

 At a time like this, parents and teachers are no doubt looking for anything that can help to maintain their child's emotional and mental wellbeing.

 Benefits of meditation and mindfulness for kids